 Step 1 to own your personal LinkedIn URL

-TIP: A shortcut to get beyond this step right to the place where you can set your own personal URL (Step 3 below) is just this: https://www.linkedin.com/public-profile/settings
+A shortcut to get right to the place where you can set your own personal URL (Step 2 below) is this: https://www.linkedin.com/public-profile/settings

 You can also find a link to this setting hiding in plain sight when you are editing your profile.
-The text for the link is in grey, cleverly letting you know that it is not a link.
+The text for the link is in grey, cleverly suggest that it's not a link.
 But it is, as shown below.

 Step 3 to own your personal LinkedIn URL

-Type in your preferred URL such as davidpetherick
+Type in your preferred URL ending such as davidpetherick